-It depends upon what you expect from your website.
+It depends on what you expect from your website.
 It depends upon whether you need to sell products or services through your website.
 It depends upon whether you expect your website to generate leads and enquiries for you.
 It depends upon whether you want your customer relationship management (CRM) system to be connected to your website to capture sales enquiries and to help you nurture your prospective clients.
 It depends upon how many products or services you have to market (if you have a catalogue of several hundred products and services, your website will need to be significantly larger and therefore, more costly to develop).
 It depends upon whether you consider a blog to be an important part of your website’s promotion.
 And it depends upon how much of your own resources you want to invest in the development of the site.

 From a B2B perspective, the high costs associated with a traditional website build often mean that crucial aspects of the website have to be reconsidered or dropped to keep “on budget” – leading to an ineffective website and in some cases, no new website at all.

 Traditional website builds usually mean paying 50% or more upfront, and you could be waiting anywhere from six months to two years – and in extreme cases, longer – before your website goes live.

 In a world where purchase decisions increasingly start with a Google search, having a website – a fully functioning, lead-generating website – is absolutely essential.
 A website may be costly, yes, but your business will not succeed without one and you cannot afford to wait months or even years for it.

 Surely there is a smarter, more cost-effective solution that enables you to get a website that will help you to generate leads?
 There must be an approach that will allow you to spread the cost of the website build and not have to wait six to twelve months before your website launches.